coreyhaines/coreyhaines.github.io/_posts/2014-05-18-four-second-tests.markdown

 One way to achieve the "Fast" requirement is by using certain isolation techniques.
 In Rails, the greatest way to achieve a first level of isolation is simply by removing the dependency your domain logic has on the underlying Rails framework.
 There are many benefits of isolation, but I want to talk about the obvious benefit of a major side-effect, fast tests: your workflow isn't interrupted.

-In DHH's post, Slow Database Test Fallacy, he talks proudly about their use of the spring application loader and how that allows him to run a specific model's tests in "just under 4 seconds from start to finish."
+In DHH's post, <a href="http://david.heinemeierhansson.com/2014/slow-database-test-fallacy.html">Slow Database Test Fallacy</a>, he talks proudly about their use of the spring application loader and how that allows him to run a specific model's tests in "just under 4 seconds from start to finish."
 He then follows up with the statement "Plenty fast for a great feedback cycle!"
 This definitely seems like a reasonable perspective.
 But is it?
 Whenever I hear claims about time and its effects, I like to do what I call the *Yellow Submarine Test*: see the time and see exactly how it feels.

 I pulled down an application I've worked on and decided to run my tests.
 <aside class='callout highlight'>